54sword/mongoose-ref-query/dev.md

 TODO
 ----

-- move the reduce chaining method to the functions.js file
+- there's an empty criteria in the $and array of the manager.manager.name query of refs
+- write test that prepares multiple queries and then runs them at once
 - check other forks for usefull features
 - write a test for exact number matching
 - add testing for errors